stephenhuey/fadetheme/README.md

 Here's a sample image showing 3 on a row, and you can see some of the images are in the middle of fading in or out:

-![alt text][logo]
+![alt text3][img3]

-[logo]: https://github.com/stephenhuey/fadetheme/blob/master/public/3-in-a-row.png "Sample image showing 3 on a row"
+[img3]: https://github.com/stephenhuey/fadetheme/blob/master/public/3-in-a-row.png "Sample image showing 3 on a row"

 And here's one showing 2 on a row:

-![alt text][logo]
+![alt text2][img2]

-[logo]: https://github.com/stephenhuey/fadetheme/blob/master/public/2-in-a-row.png "Sample image showing 2 on a row"
+[img2]: https://github.com/stephenhuey/fadetheme/blob/master/public/2-in-a-row.png "Sample image showing 2 on a row"